33 Wonderful Things to Do in Victoria, BC (by Locals!)

 Whale sighting guarantee

 Now you know, of course, that whales are wild creatures.
-So on the day you decide to go, they may not want to play nice and show up for you.
+So they may not play nice and show up for you.

 The good news is that many companies offer a “whale sighting guarantee” – if you don’t see a whale, they’ll invite you on another tour for free.

-Here’s a 5-star-rated, small-group whale watching tour in a high-speed Zodiac-style boat with Prince of Whales.
+Crave a bit of thrill with your whale sightings?
+Join this 5-star-rated, small-group whale watching tour in a high-speed Zodiac-style boat (offered by Prince of Whales).

-You wear a warm full-flotation cruiser suit.
-You look like the “Michelin Man” (or Gal), but you’re toasty and comfortable zipping through the water in the open air!
+- Bundled in a warm full-body flotation suit, you’ll look like the “Michelin Man” (or Gal).
+But you’ll be toasty and comfortable zipping through the water in the open air!

-Several other outfitters also offer whale watching tours in Victoria, including:
+Several other outfitters also offer tours for whale watching in Victoria, including:

 The oh-so-scenic Lochside Trail stretches 18 miles (29 kms) between Victoria and Sidney (see trail map).